mbaumer/us_hep_funding/docs/_states/NH.md

 # NH -- Sen. Margaret Hassan (D) and  Sen. Jeanne Shaheen (D)
 ## Committees
+Margaret Hassan is the #6 Democrat on the Senate Commerce Subcommittee on Science and Space

 Margaret Hassan is the #12 Democrat on the Senate Committee on Commerce, Science, and Transportation

 Jeanne Shaheen is the #1 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies